bil-t/bil-t.github.io/source/_posts/2015-05-30-setting-up-wordpress-on-a-vagrant-box.markdown

 ---

-I recently wanted to try [Wordpress](http://wordpress.org) and explore it features.
+I recently wanted to try [Wordpress](http://wordpress.org) and explore its features.
 For this I chose to install it an all its dependencies in a Vagrant box.
 I followed the official [install instructions](http://codex.wordpress.org/Installing_WordPress) and automated everything in provisioning shell scripts.